 Importantly, the position regarding European data privacy rules and their interpretation relating to COVID-19 is developing.
 Emergency legislation cannot be ruled out, particularly if the situation escalates.
 The relevant legislation and practice need to be kept under review as the situation evolves.

-What should employers do if an employee is absent or infected?
+For workplaces that are open, what should employers do if an employee is absent or infected?

 In cases involving an existing infection or a suspicion of an infection the employer should be prepared for early involvement and close cooperation with the responsible health authorities.
 If an employee (or person in their household) has symptoms of COVID-19, the employer must initiate an extraordinary medical check.